nervosnetwork/rfcs/rfcs/0014-vm-cycle-limits/0014-vm-cycle-limits.md

 *Load Cell By Field* syscall first consumes 10 initial cycles, it then measures the size of the serialized data from the specified field: for every single byte in the serialized data, it consumes 10 more cycles.

-Note that even though the script only requires part of the serialized data, the syscall still charges based on the full serialized data size.
+Note that even though the script only requires part of the specified serialized field, the syscall still charges based on the full serialized field size.

 #### Load Input By Field